-Princeton Day School is launching an ambitious new STEAM initiative, which includes a revitalized interdisciplinary curriculum (with courses in science, technology, engineering, the arts, and mathematics) and a new STEAM facility for the 2017-2018 academic year.
+Princeton Day School has launched an ambitious new STEAM initiative, which includes a revitalized interdisciplinary curriculum (with courses in science, technology, engineering, the arts, and mathematics) and a new STEAM facility.

 STEAM at Princeton Day School: A DefinitionAt Princeton Day School, STEAM is an educational approach to teaching and learning that uses science, technology, engineering, the arts, and mathematics as access points for guiding student inquiry and critical thinking.
 The program focuses on integration, collaboration, innovation, and creativity.
 Its overarching goal is to blend traditional and project-based platforms so that they help all our students to see, interpret, and understand fundamental concepts and to solve real-life problems.